Giuhcs/relative_volumes_tripartite/README.md

 e_compatiblity(p,args): used to test compatibility of a given behaviour p with the Evans scenario, including interventions if requested;

-e_NSI_test(p): test whether p for the Evans scenario is compatible with NSI conditions.
+e_NSI_test(p): test whether p for the Evans scenario is compatible or not with NSI conditions.

 ## inflation_codes
 There is a single function here to test the compatibility of a given behaviour "p" with the (inflated) scenario of interest,